infinyon/fluvio/rfc/offset-management.md

 Note: Using automatic offset commits can also give you "at-least-once" delivery, but the requirement is that you must consume all data returned from each call to poll(Duration) before any subsequent calls, or before closing the consumer.
 If you fail to do either of these, it is possible for the committed offset to get ahead of the consumed position, which results in missing records.
 The advantage of using manual offset control is that you have direct control over when a record is considered "consumed."
 ```

-For a simpler fluvio interface, it is recommended to keep a simpler offset interface vs specific consumer ids, and defering consumer group balancing (and offset management) as a separate feature.
+For a simpler fluvio interface, it is recommended to keep a simpler offset interface vs specific consumer ids, and deferring consumer group balancing (and offset management) as a separate feature.

 In particular for a fluvio connector consume of an offset record would likely only after some external sink has returned with confirmation that data was committed.
 For a file system a confirmation might be a flush completion, or a database, a successful insert or upsert, S3 an object commit, etc. Only after the confirmation would a consumer want to commit an offset.